Whether the personnel portion of your church’s budget is $50,000, $500,000 or 5,000,000, it should have at its core, some common elements.

 So let’s assume that on average, you want to be able to provide a 3% merit increase.
 You’ll do the math to add 3% to the base salary portion of your personnel budget (remember to add in the impact of merit on retirement benefits if you provide for them).

 Show any anticipated next year personnel hires.
-Or if you’re reducing your staff, you’d show that reduced number (shown here as the “2015 Staffing Model”).
+Or if you’re reducing your staff, you’d show that reduced number.

 Add these steps together.
-To arrive at your next year’s personnel budget figure, you’d begin with your “revised current year budget,” add “health insurance,” add merit raise dollar figure, and add any new hires (or reduce any eliminations) to get to your total proposed next year’s personnel budget.
+This will give you your next year’s personnel budget figure, you’d begin with your “revised current year budget,” add “health insurance,” add merit raise dollar figure, and add any new hires (or reduce any eliminations) to get to your total proposed next year’s personnel budget.

 Here’s an example of how to show these steps in a personnel budget document.

-The personnel part of a church budget is typically a large percentage of a church’s budget, if not a majority of the budget.
+The personnel part of a church budget is typically a large percentage of a church’s budget.
 So you’ll need to justify it by having a well thought out procedure and explanation.

 Having this prepared budget will help you as you take the budget to your church’s decision makers.
 For other suggestions for presenting an overall compelling church budget, see this previous post.